andverb/xwn-gnosis/data/data_sources/wwn-lite-en.md

 - A spellcaster can't use their own arts to boost a spell embedded in a calyx.
 It must be cast in its normal, unmodified form.
 - User's Magic Skill must be ≥ the spell's level -1 to trigger it safely, otherwise Int/Magic or Cha/Magic Skill check is needed.
 - DC = 8 + spell's level.
 Failure by ≤ 2: the spell is wasted.
 Failure by >2: its cast, but @ the wrong target or wrong effect.

+**Crafting Calyxes**:
-- **Crafting Calyxes**: Cost = 1k $p x Spell Level, DC7 + ½ Spell Level ↑.
-Requires 1 week to craft & 1 week x Spell Level before another can be.
+- Cost = 1k $p x Spell Level.
+- DC7 + ½ Spell Level ↑.
+- Requires 1 week to craft & 1 week x Spell Level before another can be.

 ### Exemplars
 - Exemplars are arcane artifacts that provide deep magical insight.
 Obvious on close inspection by a PC w/t ≤ Magic-0.